- What is newLISP and what can I do with it?

 Most alphabets in the Western hemisphere fit into 256-place character code tables, and each character needs only one 8-bit byte to be encoded.
 If the written language of your country requires multibyte characters to encode it, then you need the newLISP version with UTF-8 support enabled.
 Makefiles for Win32 and Linux are included to compile UTF-8 versions of newLISP.
 In the UTF-8 version, many character-handling functions are able to handle multibyte characters.
 See the localization and UTF-8 chapter in the manual for details.

 17. Is implicit indexing not breaking LISP syntax rules?On the contrary, implicit indexing is a logical extension of the LISP syntax.
 When evaluating s-expressions, the first element is applied as a function to the rest elements in the expression serving as function arguments.
 Implicit indexing is merely looking at members of number, string and list data types as special indexing operators when in the first position of an s-expression.

 18. Can newLISP be embedded in other programs?newLISP can be compiled as a UNIX shared library or Win32 DLL (dynamic link library).
 As a result, the shared library versions of newLISP can be used inside other programs that are able to import shared library functions.
 Other ways to integrate your application with newLISP include I/O pipes and network ports.

 On Win32 systems, newLISP has been used inside MS Excel, MS Visual Basic, and the NeoBook GUI application builder.
 On UNIX, newLISP has been used inside the GNumeric spreadsheet.
 On Mac OS X, newLISP has been used as an extension language for the BBEdit editor by having newLISP communicate with BBEdit via standard I/O pipes.
-The Java based Guiserver and the older Tcl/Tk frontend for newLISP is an example of newLISP integration via network ports.
+The Java based Guiserver and the older Tcl/Tk frontend for newLISP are examples of newLISP integration via network ports.